Swift concurrency

-The most important work are executed on the Main Thread.
-By default, SwiftUI makes sure all UI-updates are performed on the Main Thread.
-Below are other tasks on the Main Thread:
+Most work in RsyncUI are executed on the main thread.
+And by default, SwiftUI makes sure all UI-updates are performed on the main thread.
+Below are some tasks within RsyncUI, which are executed on the main thread:

 rsync